-NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2021 (CONTINUED)
+NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2022 (CONTINUED)

-(f) Impairment of Financial Assets (continued)
+- 2.3 Summary of significant accounting policies (continued) - (f) Impairment of Financial Assets (continued)

 AFS Financial Assets

 When a decline in the fair value of an AFS financial asset has been recognised in the shareholders' equity and there is objective evidence that the financial asset is impaired, the cumulative loss already recognised directly in the shareholders' equity is recognised in the current financial period of the income statement.
 The Company generally considers an AFS debt security for evidence of impairment when it is identified as credit impaired.
 In the absence of any other evidence of credit impairment, a debt security would be assessed for impairment when there is a significant decline in fair value.